Griefed/docker-D-Zone/README.md

 TZ | Timezone
 PUID | for UserID
 PGID | for GroupID
 ports | The port where D-Zone will be available at.
-Change left number.
+Only relevant when using `port`-tag

 ## User / Group Identifiers